What's Coming to Netflix in August 2022

-Welcome to an early look ahead at everything set to release on Netflix in the United States throughout the month of August 2022.
+Welcome to your look ahead at everything set to release on Netflix in the United States throughout the month of August 2022.
 We’ll be covering all the new licensed and Netflix Original series and movies set to release throughout the month.

 We’ll be getting new release dates throughout the month of July for release on Netflix in the US in August 2022.
 We’ll be keeping this and our Netflix Original preview for the month updated every few days.